Simple Steps to Set Up Your Own Custom Covert Recorder

 And make sure you test your footage in the environment where you'll be using it.
 If you can't easily do that, try to simulate the conditions of your shooting area as best you can.
 Pay particular attention to your cam's shooting angle.
 Nothing is more frustrating than thinking you've caught a thief in the act, only to realize that your camera was placed too high or low in the room to capture his face.

 The amount of available lighting in your room is crucial, too.
 Test your camera in its enclosure with the room lights on and off to make sure your camera is capable of producing a satisfactory image.
-Some hidden cameras are designed to shoot in extremely low light; Infrared (IR) or "Night Vision" models can capture images in complete darkness.
+Some wireless hidden cameras are designed to shoot in extremely low light; Infrared (IR) or "Night Vision" models can capture images in complete darkness.

 Which Hidden Camera Works Best?